Sign in →

 Specimen Volume: 20 mL

-Specimen Stability Information: Refrigerated (preferred)/Ambient
+Specimen Stability Information: Refrigerated (preferred) 24 hours/Ambient 24 hours

 Additional information:

-1. A separate culture charge will be assessed under CULAF / Culture for Genetic Testing, Amniotic Fluid.
+2. A separate culture charge will be assessed under CULAF / Culture for Genetic Testing, Amniotic Fluid.
+An additional 2 to 3 weeks are required to culture amniotic fluid before genetic testing can occur.

-2. All prenatal specimens must be accompanied by a maternal blood specimen; order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on the maternal specimen.
+3. All prenatal specimens must be accompanied by a maternal blood specimen; order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on the maternal specimen.

 Specimen Type: Chorionic villi